falko-org/Falko-API/README.md

 ## Introduction

 Falko is an web application, developed using Ruby on Rails API and Vue.js.
-It is a Freen Software Project, developed initially to GPP/MDS subjects of UnB - University of Brasília - Engeneering Campus (FGA).
+It is a Freen Software Project, developed initially to GPP/MDS subjects of UnB - University of Brasília - Engineering Campus (FGA).
 Falko aims to promote a platform that makes easier for managers _to manage_ agile projects through displaying metrics and relevant info regarding the project, also contributing to more eficient decision making.

 ## Development setup